tradecloud/tradecloud-docs-connectors/webhook-connector/configure-the-webhook.md

 * Select **Settings** in the page menu.
 * Select **Webhook** in the Integration section.

+{% hint style="info" %}
+The shipment webhook has a similar configuration section called "Shipments Webhook Integration".

+The shipment webhook configuration will be moved into the integration section in the future.
+{% endhint %}

 ### Select events to receive

 A default set of events will be enabled.
 The actual set you want to receive wil be dependent on the capabilities of your integration and ERP system.
 You can find a list of events here: